Quote-to-Quote Combat YKTTW Discussion

 Hummel: "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants."
 Thomas Jefferson.

 - In Porky's II: The Next Day the school Shakespeare production is being shut down by a group of hyper-conservative religious nuts who think Shakespeare is immoral.
 They quote out of context dirty Shakespeare passages (of which there are many) to support their cause.
 But the school principal, who supports the show, goes quote-for-quote against them using The Bible as his source of smutty sayings.

 - This is Older Than Feudalism.
 In the Gospels of Matthew and Luke, Satan tempts Jesus by telling Him (among other things) to prove he's the Son of God by throwing Himself off the roof of the Temple in Jerusalem, for the scriptures say God would command the angels to catch the Messiah.
 Jesus counters that the scriptures also say not to put God to the test.

 - In the Blue Bloods episode "Black and Blue", Frank Reagan tangles with Rev. Darnell Potter, a spotlight-loving black pastor who has an axe to grind with the NYPD over race issues.
 Potter walks into a meeting between himself, Frank, and the mayor throwing out a quote by Malcolm X. Frank asks for the names of the men in Potter's church who assaulted two of his officers; Potter refuses and accuses him of being unwilling to seek a consensus.

-A true leader is not a seeker of consensus, but a molder of consensus. (walks out)(Potter looks confusedly at the mayor.)Mayor: Martin Luther King.
+Frank: A true leader is not a seeker of consensus, but a molder of consensus. (walks out)(Potter looks confusedly at the mayor.)Mayor: Martin Luther King.

 - In the Spaced episode "Ends" Tim and Daisy share a moment similar to this when discussing about Tim moving back in with Sarah: